Omarweb/Myreads/README.md

 ## Requirements you need to install

-What things you need to install the software and how to install them
+things you need to install the appliction and how to install them

 * **Node.js** [Node.js](https://nodejs.org/en/)